TURKS AND CAICOS ISLANDS

 exhibitions or public entertainments; or

-(b) that imposes restrictions upon public officers or teachers that are reasonably required for the purpose of ensuring the proper
+(c)for the imposition of restrictions on public officers or teachers that are reasonably required for the purpose of ensuring the proper

-(3) For the purposes of subsection (2)(b) in so far as it relates to public officers, "law" in that subsection includes directions in writing
+(3) For the purposes of subsection (2)(c) in so far as it relates to public officers, “law” in that subsection includes directions in writing

 regarding the conduct of public officers generally or any class of public officer issued by the Government.